 What factors affect the performance of my mobile broadband Internet access service?

-All Cricket plans have download speeds up to a maximum of 8 Mbps for compatible 4G LTE devices and 4 Mbps for compatible 4G devices.
-Our monthly tiered rate plans offer unlimited data with a fixed amount of high-speed data access: $30 (1 GB), $40 (3 GB), $50 (8 GB) and $60 (12 GB).
-On these tiered rate plans, once you exhaust your high speed data access allotment, your service over the cellular network will transmit data at a maximum of 128kbps for the remainder of the monthly plan cycle unless you purchase additional high-speed data access for the remainder of the month of service.
+All Cricket plans have download speeds up to a maximum of 8 Mbps for compatible 4G LTE devices and 4 Mbps for compatible 4G devices except for the Unlimited Plan (3 Mbps maximum) and the Unlimited Extra Plan and data only plans.
+Our monthly tiered phone service rate plans offer unlimited data with a fixed amount of high-speed data access with no overage charges: $30 (2 GB) and $40 (5 GB).
+On these tiered phone service plans, once you exhaust your high-speed data access allotment, your service over the cellular network will transmit data at a maximum of 128kbps for the remainder of the monthly plan cycle unless you purchase additional high-speed data access for the remainder of the month of service.